corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/operating/node-database-tables.md

 ## Network map

-### Node Infos
+### Node info

-These are tables that store the NodeInfo of other network participants.
+These are tables that store the node info of other network participants.
 They are just a local cache that is kept in sync with the network map server.
 By calling `rpc.clearNetworkMapCache()` all these tables will be cleared and recreated from the network map server.